 After that The Chef and I wandered down to the town for a few bits and pieces, and they were a few, because my thinking now is that we'll drop by Gibraltar on our way south, park up, nip across the border for the day and buy bits we need, possibly in the town, but certainly in the really busy and large Morrison's supermarket they have on the rock.

 When we were down town in Benicassim on Saturday evening and checking out the motorhome parking area, I noticed one of those facing south had two deep steel buckets hanging from a frame on the back of the vehicle, both filled with water, and I wondered why.
 It came to me last night.
 They were being used to heat water using the power of the sun, important when you're 'wild camping' and not hooked up to electricity.
 So one of my few purchases this morning was a small galvanised steel bucket for €5 to test the theory.
 So far not so good.
-First I filled it with water and stood it in the sun.

 Lunch was a very British affair.
 The Chef wanted to get rid of the remaining chips in the freezer and so we had chips baked in the oven together with a lovely crusty baguette from Lidl, in our opinion the best in the area.
 Of course, for me, they had to be anointed with Heinz Tomato Ketchup.

 This afternoon we wandered up to the Petanque pitches.
 We were thinking that there would be very few folk up there as Brits and other northern Europeans continue to leave heading for home.
 But no, it was one of the busiest sessions we'd seen.
 I think word is spreading amongst the hopeless players on site that there are two players turning up that even they can beat.
-To be fair to The Chef though she does pretty well, me, I'm less than consistent.
+To be fair to The Chef though she does pretty well.
+Me, I'm less than consistent.

 Whilst we were playing the sea mist rolled in.
 We've had it before but this afternoon it came in quickly, thickened, and stayed.
 It became almost like a fog.
 So much so that the temperature dropped an awful lot requiring jumpers to be worn and books to be read indoors, and worst of all causing my warm-water-from-the-sun trial to be less than successful.
 I shall persevere until we leave.
 If it's eventually successful I shall need to buy a second bucket, and if it isn't I've got to find a use for the one I've just bought.